-AMI3O, Instrumental Music Band, Grade 11, Open (Part 1 and Part 2) /2 Credit time.
-This course has additional fees
+AMI3O, Instrumental Music Band, Grade 11, Open (Part 1 and Part 2) /2 Credit

 This course will cover the same expectations as the Grade 11 Music course, AMU3O, but will focus exclusively on performance band.
-This is a half credit course offered each year, 2/3 days per week during the activity block at lunch
+This is a half credit course offered each year, 2/3 days per week during the activity block at lunch time.
+This course has additional fees

-AMU1O, Music, Grade 9, Open
+Redeemer Course Calendar, 2024-25 AMU1O, Music, Grade 9, Open 1 Credit